-A three-way switch helps in a hallway, and large rooms as you can toggle ON/OFF the lights from both ends.
+Three-way switches are useful in hallways and large rooms as you can toggle ON/OFF the lights from both ends.

-But unlike a single-pole switch, wiring a multi-way switch is harder.
+But unlike a single-pole dimmer, installing a multi-way light is harder.
 It has more screw terminals and thus requires more wires.

 - The common